joemmalatesta/osumon/src/routes/v2/about.md

-# Second best here
+# Worst page here

-- Load profile info all at once
+- Load everything from the account separate
-- Since we need to get each map info, still keep them in parallel
+- Keep waterfall in series